yeslogic/prince-docs/docs/css-props.md

 	bookmark generated by the current element.
 	</p><p>
-    Several ways of creating content are here defined by means of functions - the detailed explanation can be found in the <a href="gen-content#generated-content-functions">Generated Content Functions</a>
+    Several ways of creating content are here defined by means of functions - the detailed explanation can be found in the <a href="/doc/gen-content#generated-content-functions">Generated Content Functions</a>
     section.
     </p><p class="note">
 	Even though the initial value for this property is